-Grantor/Agency Activity Number Served SFY 22 Performance Measure Residential Detoxification: Individuals with a 4,853 Number of unduplicated clients substance use disorder whose severity requires served = 4,853 medical supervision for withdrawal management are best treated in a residential Percent of clients completing program.
-Detoxification is sometimes seen as a treatment = 77% distinct treatment level of care but is more (goal = 80%) appropriately considered a precursor of treatment, as it is designed to deal with the Percent without readmission acute physical effects of substance use.
+Grantor/Agency Activity Number Served SFY 23 Performance Measure Withdrawal Management: Individuals with a 5,526 Number of unduplicated clients substance use disorder whose severity requires served = 5,526 medical supervision for withdrawal management are best treated in a residential Percent of clients completing program.
+Detoxification is sometimes seen as a treatment = 80% distinct treatment level of care but is more (goal = 80%) appropriately considered a precursor of treatment, as it is designed to deal with the Percent without readmission acute physical effects of substance use.
 Upon within 30 days = 86% treatment completion, individuals are most (goal = 85%) often referred to other treatment services to continue their recovery.
-Alcohol and Drug Residential Care: Residential 4,600 Number of unduplicated clients treatment services are conducted in a 24-hour served = 4,600 structured, therapeutic environment for varying lengths of stay from a few weeks to Percent of clients completing months.
-Treatment focuses on helping treatment = 78% individuals examine beliefs, self-concepts, and (goal = 80%) patterns of behavior which promote drug-free lives.
-Most residential programs provide or Percent without readmission have referral linkages to other support services within 30 days = 76% (e.g., job training, housing, and primary medical (goal = 85%) care).
+Residential Care for Substance Use Disorder: 4,833 Number of unduplicated clients Residential treatment services are conducted served = 4,833 in a 24-hour structured, therapeutic environment for varying lengths of stay from a Percent of clients completing few weeks to months.
+Treatment focuses on treatment = 78% helping individuals examine beliefs, self- (goal = 80%) concepts, and patterns of behavior which promote drug-free lives.
+Most residential Percent without readmission programs provide or have referral linkages to within 30 days = 84% other support services (e.g., job training, (goal = 85%) housing, and primary medical care).